e-roder/pycastblaster/README.md

 Included are two example files for use with Docker: dockerfile and docker-compose.yaml.

 dockerfile assumes...
--There's a config_example.yaml file adjacent to it (config_example.yaml is conveniently included).
+- There's a config_example.yaml file adjacent to it (config_example.yaml is conveniently included).

 docker-compose.yaml assumes...
--You have named your docker image 'pycastblaster'
+- You have named your docker image 'pycastblaster'
--The images you want to cast are in /media/nas/images
+- The images you want to cast are in /media/nas/images